-- Q1 performance is within the 1 day target, and is a significant improvement compared to last quarter and the same period last year. - Once the report has been passed to the Street Cleansing team the vast majority of fly tips are cleared within the 1 day target. - Officers are considering ways to streamline the process to further improve performance.
+- Q2 performance is within the 1 day target, and is a continued improvement compared to last quarter and the same period last year. - Once the reported incident has been passed to the Street Cleansing team the vast majority of fly tips are cleared within the 1 day target. - Officers are considering ways to streamline the process to further improve Performance.